IBM-Cloud/Bluemix-ContextPathRouting/README.md

   git clone https://github.com/data-henrik/Bluemix-ContextPathRouting.git
   ```

-1. Edit the `manifest.yml` file and change the application `host` to something unique.
+1. Edit the `manifest.yml` file and change the applications `name`s and the `route` entries.
+The names are needed to identify your applications.
+The routes tell Bluemix how your application should be reachable.

-  The host you use will determinate your application url initially, e.g. `<host>.mybluemix.net`.

 1. Push the application